biphobe/to-ssh/README.md

 ## Features

 * Handles multiple connections to different hosts in the same time
-* Can queue tasks
-* Can send requests in parallel
+* Can queue requests or send them in parallel
+* Runs callbacks asynchronously
+* Easy to implement, use and maintain

 # API & Examples